dillpikos/Ctrl-Sea-An-ESP-NOW-FreeRTOS-Controlled-RC-Boat/README.md

 # RC-Boat "Ctrl + Sea"
-Ctrl + Sea is a wireless RC boat powered by ESP-32 microcontrollers communicating via ESP-NOW a peer to peer protocol.
-This project implements FreeRTOS on both the transmitter(master) and receiver(slave) to better handle concurent tasks that include, motor control, communication, and steering of the vessel.
-This approach allows us to provide smoother-real time control via joystick.
+"Ctrl + Sea" is a wireless RC boat powered by ESP-32 microcontrollers communicating via ESP-NOW a peer to peer protocol.
+This project implements FreeRTOS on both the transmitter(master) and receiver(slave) to better handle concurent tasks that include, motor control, communication, and thesteering of the vessel.
+This approach allows us to provide smooth-real time control via joystick.
 <br>

 On the master side FreeRTOS manages tasks for joystick readings and processing to sucessfully transfer control to data to the reciever.<br>